What is purer than nature and more natural than photography? What can be more charming than nature portrait photography?

 Once you start with someone familiar, you will have more confidence in you and your shooting.

 No matter if you are photographing a model or a friend, you have to tell a story to give some depth to your photos.
 Create a tale before you start.
 Which is the connection between the model and nature?
-Who is he/she?
-What is he/she doing there?
+Who is he or she?
+What are they doing there?

-This way, you will have an image gallery that tells a story through astonishing pictures.
-For portrait photos, you can imagine a young woman on a flower field, or a mysterious boy walking on streets with a journal and analyzing the buildings and so on.
+This way, you will have an image gallery that tells a story through pictures.
+For portrait photos, you can imagine a young woman on a flower field, or a mysterious boy walking through the woods with a journal, and so on.
 Let your imagination be one with the model.